 Today, Amazon’s web store uses the world’s best cloud service: AWS, which continues to hold the leading position in the industry—$6.54 billion in profit posted from $23 billion in revenue year 2018.
 This accounts for more than half of Estonia’s state budget for the given year!

 AWS isn’t the only example of this kind of thinking, either.
 Today, the Amazon bookstore has become a massive online store open to all kinds of products and third-party merchants.
-Amazon has done the same with its delivery service, Amazon Prime, and its entire logistics chain as it did with AWS.
+Indeed, Amazon has followed the same method with its delivery service, Amazon Prime, and its entire logistics chain as it did with AWS.
 Any merchant selling on Amazon can use its warehouses, delivery service, and web services to reach their customers.

 Why couldn’t Estonia’s entire chain of digital services follow suit and create a network of unbeatable services open to global competition and large-scale use?
 Why stop at the e-Residency?

-We can, and should, commit ourselves to the following goal: to make as many of the Estonian government’s digital services as possible accessible to everyone across the world.
+In Mooncascade’s opinion as the leading project manager Estonian businesses can count on, we can (and should) commit ourselves to the following goal: to make as many of the Estonian government’s digital services as possible accessible to everyone across the world.
 We could build every new (standalone) or upgraded digital service as something offered in English to the global market, and then simply translate it into Estonian for use here at home.
 This approach to digital services could be called: Global First.